amitshekhariitbhu/android-interview-questions/README.md

 #### Inter-process Communication

 * How can two distinct Android apps interact?
+[Developer Android](https://developer.android.com/training/basics/intents)

 * Is it possible to run an Android app in multiple processes?
 How?